webaware/eway-payment-gateway/readme.txt

 If you just need a simple way to record recurring payments such as donations, you might want to try [Gravity Forms](https://webaware.com.au/get-gravity-forms) and [Gravity Forms eWAY](https://gfeway.webaware.net.au/) which does support recurring payments.

-= Can I use other eWAY gateways, outside of Australia? =

-Not yet.
-There are plans to integrate eWAY's Rapid Payments API sometime in 2013, so check back in a while.
+= Do I need an SSL/TLS certificate for my website? =

+Yes.
+This plugin uses the Direction Connection method to process transactions, so you must have HTTPS encryption for your website.

+= What's the difference between the Capture and Authorize payment methods? =

+Capture charges the customer's credit card immediately.
+This is the default payment method, and is the method most websites will use for credit card payments.

+Authorize checks to see that the transaction would be approved, but does not process it. eWAY calls this method [PreAuth](https://eway.io/features/payments-pre-auth) (or Stored Payments in the old XML API).
+Once the transaction has been authorized, you can complete it manually in your MYeWAY console.
+You cannot complete PreAuth transactions from WordPress.

+You need to add your eWAY API key and password to see PreAuth transactions in the sandbox, so that the Rapid API is used.
+The old Stored Payments XML API does not have a sandbox.

-= Can I use the eWAY hosted payment form with this plugin? =
+= Do I need to set the Client-Side Encryption Key? =

-No, this plugin only supports the legacy Direct Payments XML API.

-= What is Stored Payments? =

-Like Direct Payments, the purchase information is sent to eWAY for processing, but with Stored Payments it isn't processed right away.
-The merchant needs to login to their eWAY Business Centre to complete each transaction.
-It's useful for shops that do drop-shipping and want to delay billing.
-Most websites should have this option set to No.
+Client-Side Encryption is required for websites that are not PCI certified.
+It encrypts sensitive credit card details in the browser, so that only eWAY can see them.
+All websites are encouraged to set the Client-Side Encryption Key for improved security of credit card details.

+If you get the following error, you *must* add your Client-Side Encryption key:

+> V6111: Unauthorized API Access, Account Not PCI Certified

+You will find your Client-Side Encryption key in MYeWAY where you created your API key and password.
+Copy it from MYeWAY and paste into the eWAY Payments settings page.

+= Why do I get an error "Invalid TransactionType"? =

+> V6010: Invalid TransactionType, account not certified for eCome only MOTO or Recurring available

+It probably means you need to set your Client-Side Encryption key; see above.
+It can also indicate that your website has JavaScript errors, which can prevent Client-Side Encryption from working.
+Check for errors in your browser's developer console.

+If your website is PCI Certified and you don't want to use Client-Side Encryption for some reason, then you will still get this error in the sandbox until you enable PCI for Direct Connections in MYeWAY:

+Settings > Sandbox > Direction Connection > PCI

-= What is Beagle? =
+= What is Beagle Lite? =

-[Beagle Lite](https://eway.io/features/antifraud-beagle-lite) is a service from eWAY that provides a level of fraud protection for your transactions.
-It uses information about the IP address of the purchaser to suggest whether there is a risk of fraud.
-You must configure Beagle rules in your MYeWAY console before enabling Beagle in this plugin.
+[Beagle Lite](https://eway.io/features/antifraud-beagle-lite) is a service from eWAY that provides fraud protection for your transactions.
+It uses information about the purchaser to suggest whether there is a risk of fraud.
+Configure Beagle Lite rules in your MYeWAY console.

-**NB**: You will also need to add a Country field to your checkout form.
-Beagle works by comparing the country of the address with the country where the purchaser is using the Internet; Beagle won't be used when checking out without a country selected.

-**NB**: Beagle isn't available for Another WordPress Classifieds Plugin due to the way that plugin collects billing information.
+**NB**: Beagle Lite fraud detection requires an address for each transaction.
+Be sure to add an Address field to your forms, and make it a required field.
+The minimum address part required is the Country, so you can just enable that subfield if you don't need a full address.

 = Where do I find the eWAY transaction number? =

 * **WP eCommerce**: the eWAY transaction number and the bank authcode are shown under Billing Details when you view the sales log for a purchase in the WordPress admin.
 * **WooCommerce**: the eWAY transaction number and the bank authcode are shown in the Custom Fields block when you view the order in the WordPress admin.
 * **Events Manager**: from the Payment Gateways menu item or the Bookings menu item, you can view a list of transactions; the eWAY transaction ID is shown in the Transaction ID column, and the authcode in the Notes column.
-* **Another WordPress Classifieds Plugin**: not available in v2.x of the plugin.
+* **Another WordPress Classifieds Plugin**: not available yet

 = Can I use this plugin with the WP eCommerce Gold Cart? =

 Yes, if you deactivate the Gold Cart's eWAY payment gateway and activate this one.
-The settings from the Gold Cart payment gateway will be picked up by this gateway automatically (they are stored in the same places).

 = I get an SSL error when my checkout attempts to connect with eWAY =